flower delivery auckland

 Order Before 02:00PM for same day delivery

-Growing Tips on how to care for your Potted House Plants
+Plant Care Tips for your Indoor Potted House Plants

 Orchid Plant Care

-Moth Orchid Plants (Phalaenopsis Orchids) are pretty plants, with their stems of delicate blooms and wide glossy leaves, a moth orchid is a statement piece in the home.
+Potted Moth Orchid Plants (Phalaenopsis Orchids) are elegant plants, with their stems of delicate blooms and wide glossy leaves, a moth orchid is a statement piece in the home.

 • To keep them at their best, keep them warm and in good (but not direct) light.